-The SDNY's Courthouse Follies returns to the stage on December 5, 2014, for its 20th annual performance and pre-show party.
+The SDNY's Courthouse Follies returned to the stage on December 5, 2014, for its 20th annual performance and pre-show party.
 The highly-acclaimed musical comedy satirizes the political and legal system, with a cast of lawyers, judges, court interpreters, court reporters, law clerks, courtroom deputy clerks and other personnel from the SDNY community.
-We meet our considerable expenses with donations from the community, and will gratefully accept your generous donation at courthousefollies.org/donate.
+This latest performance was well-received by an enthusiastic audience.

 Erika de los Ríos joins SDNY staff interpreters

 The SDNY Interpreters Office is pleased to welcome Erika de los Ríos, who joined our office as staff Spanish interpreter as of October 6, 2014.

 We are pleased to welcome the newest member of the SDNY Interpreters Office staff: Humberto García joined us as Court Interpreter (Spanish) effective February 24, 2014.